Rural Homes

 Rural Landlords in Crisis: Insights from Argyll and Bute's Private Rented Sector

-A comprehensive study on the private rented sector (PRS) in Argyll and Bute, Scotland, has unveiled a series of complex challenges threatening the stability of rural housing.
-The report, “The Challenges Faced by Rural Landlords: The case of Argyll and Bute,” authored by Dr. Andrew Robert Watson, represents the first major investigation into rural landlordism in Scotland.
+A new study on the private rented sector (PRS) in Argyll and Bute, Scotland, reveals a set of deep-rooted problems threatening rural housing stability.
+The report, “The Challenges Faced by Rural Landlords: The case of Argyll and Bute,” by Dr. Andrew Robert Watson, is the first major investigation into rural landlordism in Scotland.

 Housing Emergency Declaration

 On June 12, 2023, Argyll and Bute became Scotland’s first local authority to declare a housing emergency.
-This declaration underscores the severity of the situation, which the report attributes to increasingly acute challenges exacerbated by the current economic climate.
+This declaration captures the severity of the situation, which the report links to problems worsened by the current economic climate.

-The Argyll and Bute Council Team Lead on Housing Strategy elucidates the multifaceted nature of the crisis:
+The Argyll and Bute Council Team Lead on Housing Strategy describes the layered nature of the crisis:

 We’ve taken a whole housing market approach […] There are pressure points right across the housing market - not enough properties for sale; not enough private developers wanting to build for speculative sale […] [We’ve seen a] 29% increase in homelessness in 22/23, an 8% increase in the number of households on the social housing waiting list, and a 20% increase, at least in construction costs.